telerik/xamarin-forms-docs/controls/datetimepicker/datetime-picker-changes.md

 # DateTime Picker from Beta to Official

+With R2 2020 Official Release of Telerik UI for Xamarin, the RadDateTimePicker control is now official.
 The following article describes the changes made in the DateTimePicker in its official version.

 ## API changes